 MSR Stove: (73g) about the lightest stove fitting out there.

-Rode Microphone: Great light mic and comes with the dead kitten wind reducer.
+Rode Microphone: Great light mic and comes with the dead kitten wind sound reducer.

 GoPro Black7: Video Camera Has image stabilisation that is very impressive so fitted to the handlebars it presents smooth video images.